 Above the Fold refers to the section of a webpage or email that is visible without scrolling.

 The term originated as a reference to the top half of a newspaper.
 Since a newspaper is always folded in half so that only the top portion is visible, and it is this area that encourages people to buy the newspaper, it represents the place where the most important information of the day is placed.
-The information and images displayed in this space is often hand-picked by the editor, business owner, or other person with a seniority position.
+The information and images displayed in this space are often hand-picked by the editor, business owner, or another person with a seniority position.
 The term Above the Fold is also used in graphic design and refers to a visually appealing image and/or important news story that has been placed on the top half of the front page of a journal or magazine.
 Other terms sometimes used for this prime space include the hot zone, above the crease, and above the scroll.